Skip to content

 :param winpath: Command line argument which may (or may not) contain a Windows path.
 It is assumed to be

 either of the form <windows path> or --<arg>=<windows path>.
-Note that we don't need to
+Note that we don

 handle --arg <windows path> or -a <windows path> since in these cases the argument